Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in an elliptic vortex

-The first term on the right-hand side of \ref{eqn2p1} is the Stokes drag, the second is the centrifugal force, and the third is the Coriolis force.
-The Euler force will not appear here since the rotation rate is uniform (i.e., $\dot{\Omega} = 0$).
+The first term on the right-hand side of equation (\ref{eqn2p1}) is the Stokes drag, the second is the centrifugal force, and the third is the Coriolis force.
+The Euler force ($-\dot{\Omega} \, \hat{\textbf{e}}_z \times \textbf{x}$)—a fictitious tangential force that arises in a rotating reference frame—does not appear here because the rotation rate is uniform (i.e., $\dot{\Omega} = 0$).
 However, we will see later, in the context of the Kida vortex, the Euler force needs to be accounted for due to its non-uniform rotation rate.
 It is assumed that the particles are point size and thus in a Stokes flow limit ($Re=\Omega a^2/\nu \ll 1$).
-Also, we are dealing with heavy particles (i.e., much denser than the background fluid, as is the case for dust particles or water droplets in the air).
+Also, we are dealing with heavy particles (i.e., much denser than the background fluid ($\rho_p \gg \rho_g$), as is the case for dust particles or water droplets in the air).
 Thus, as was mentioned earlier, the physics of added mass force and the Basset history effect is negligible.
 However, suppose one were to study the role of fluid inertia with the motivation of the current study and explore the long-time dispersion dynamics of particles in the vicinity of coherent structures.
 In that case, the inclusion of convective inertia ($Re \neq 0$) is expected to play a more prominent role than the Basset history effect \citep[see][]{lovalenti1993hydrodynamic,dorgan2007efficient}.
 However, for the sake of simplicity, we restrict ourselves to the $Re\ll 1$ regime and ignore the physics of both unsteady and convective inertia.
+In addition, for the same reason of $\rho_p \gg \rho_g$, the indirect effects of the Coriolis and centrifugal forces acting on the fluid, which induces corrections into the particle equation, have been neglected in equation (\ref{eqn2p1}).

-In our study, we initialize a circular patch of inertial particles (randomly distributed) with zero initial velocity in the Kirchhoff vortex around the ellipse (see figure \ref{fig003}(a)).
+In our study, we initialize a circular patch of inertial particles (randomly distributed) with zero initial velocity in the Kirchhoff vortex around the ellipse (see figure \ref{Fig002}(a)).
 We let the particles evolve and track them using the dynamic equation (\ref{eqn2p1}) along with the kinematic equation $\dot{\textbf{x}} = \textbf{v}$.
 We integrate the system using the ODE113 routine in Matlab with a relative error of $10^{-12}$, absolute error of $10^{-12}$ and a maximum time step of $1/10$ th of the Stokes number.
-The typical evolution of $St = 0.5$ particles in the Kirchhoff vortex of aspect ratio $r = 0.5$ observed from the co-rotating frame is shown as the snapshots in figure \ref{fig003}.
+The typical evolution of $St = 0.5$ particles in the Kirchhoff vortex of aspect ratio $r = 0.5$ observed from the co-rotating frame is shown as the snapshots in figure \ref{Fig002}.